trobz/openerp-web-unleashed/README.md

 ## Files organization

 A good architecture start with a good file organization.
-A common practice is to separate each object in one fileand organize objects in logical folder.
+A common practice is to separate each object in one file and organize objects in logical folder.

 A module build with Web Unleashed will look like: